Sometimes, you just need to get away. If you're in need of an escape, why not head to Denver, Colorado?

 The Brown Palace Hotel and Spa (321 17th St.)

-If you're looking to splurge on top quality, consider The Brown Palace Hotel and Spa.
+For an all-around top recommendation, consider The Brown Palace Hotel and Spa.
 The hotel has a 4.9-star rating on Skyscanner, and rooms are currently available for $169.

-Set in the heart of Denver, this hotel is close to the Denver Performing Arts Center, the 16th Street Mall and the United States Mint.
-Additional attractions include the Pepsi Center.
+Set in the heart of Denver, this hotel is close to the United States Mint, the Denver Art Museum and the 16th Street Mall.

 Local restaurant picks